-Ford ‘accepts’ request to testify about alleged Kavanaugh assault, lawyers request Thursday hearing
+Ford ‘accepts’ request to testify about alleged Kavanaugh assault; lawyers request Thursday hearing

 Ford alleges that Kavanaugh assaulted her during a house party in high school in the 1980s.
 Kavanaugh has repeatedly denied the allegation.
 Democrats have called for the vote on his confirmation to the nation’s highest court to be delayed pending a full FBI investigation, something that Republicans have dismissed as unnecessary.

 Republicans have accused Democrats of sitting on the allegation during the hearings and looking to delay the vote until after the midterms in November.
+They say they have also accepted a number of demands from Ford for her testimony, but rejected others, calling them "unreasonable."

+Sen. Richard Blumenthal, D-Conn., said in a statement that he will support Ford's "steadfast bravery against the arbitrary, unfair, irrational constraints set by Chairman Grassley."

+"I remain deeply disturbed by the conduct of my colleagues over the last week, and am committed to ensuring that Dr. Ford’s safety and security is made a top priority,” he said.

 Fox News’ Chad Pergram and Matt Leach contributed to this report.